You are the CEO.

 But you are not alone.

-In direct competition with some of the products in some of the markets, you will both strive to generate as much cash as possible, which is the only measure of success that counts in the end.
+In direct competition with some of the products in some of the markets, you will all strive to generate as much cash as possible, which is the only measure of success that counts in the end.

 The CEO with the most cash on the table wins.